 Over 30% of residents speak languages other than Romanian.
 Popular 2nd and 3rd languages include English, French, Italian, and German.
 Some 9% of residents speak a language other than Romanian as their 1st language.
-Around 220,000 (mostly Roma) people speak Romani (see p.
-4 of Learning and Knowledge), though these numbers are likely higher (see p.
-14 of Political and Social Relations).
-Other languages include Ukrainian.
-Turkish, and Crimean Tatar.
+Around 220,000 (mostly Roma) people speak Romani (see Learning and Knowledge), though these numbers are likely higher (see Political and Social Relations).
+Other languages include Ukrainian, Turkish, and Crimean Tatar.

 Hungarian: Almost 1.1 million residents (about 6% of the population) speak Hungarian, also known as Magyar, as a 1st language.
 Romanian law mandates certain language rights for any minority group comprising 20% or more of a given locality.
-Although Hungarian is the dominant language in a few counties in eastern Transylvania, the government has been slow to enforce applicable laws and policies, creating tensions that persist today (see p.
-15 of Political and Social Relations).
+Although Hungarian is the dominant language in a few counties in eastern Transylvania, the government has been slow to enforce applicable laws and policies, creating tensions that persist today (see Political and Social Relations).

 English: English has become popular in Romania in the decades since the end of communism.
-English-language instruction begins in primary school and continues into secondary school, where nearly all students study the language (see p.
-5 of Learning and Knowledge).
+English-language instruction begins in primary school and continues into secondary school, where nearly all students study the language (see Learning and Knowledge).
 English is more prevalent in urban than rural areas).